erickmsx/doacaoDeMedicamentos/README.md

 ## Resources
 * The App was made in Android Studio supported for Java
 * The authentication and user data register were made utilizing <a href="https://firebase.google.com//">Firebase</a>
-* For listing the medicine and requests was utilized RecyclerView
+* For listing the medicines and requests was utilized RecyclerView
 * All project based in object oriented programming

 ## Author